KurtRumbaua/TOP-Projects/README.md

 ## 🎮 Project Overview

 This project is part of [The Odin Project](https://www.theodinproject.com/) curriculum, which provides a free, open-source full-stack web development course.
-This implementation focuses on core JavaScript concepts and logic without any fancy UI (yet).
+This implementation focuses on core JavaScript concepts and logic with simple UI.

 ## 🎲 How It Works